cth/QsubCmds.jl/README.md

  - `stderr`::ASCIIString points to a file where stderr from the job is logged.
  - `stdout`::ASCIIString points to a file where stdout from the job is logged.
- - `parallel_environment`::ASCIIString One of the available parallel environments, e.g., `smp`.
+ - `environment`::ASCIIString One of the available parallel environments, e.g., `smp`.
+ - `queue`::ASCIIString specify which queue to use.
  - `vmem_mb`::UInt64 Specify how many megabytes of virtual memory to allocate for the job.
  - `cpus`::UInt64 How many CPUs to allocate for job.
  - `depends`: An array of submitted jobs that must finished before present job will be run.